Blocks

 When you’re ready to deploy blocks to App Studio, you can use the tapcart push command by running:

-yarn tapcart block push -b BlockName
+tapcart block push BlockName

 Or, if you’d like to push all local blocks:

-yarn tapcart block push --all
+tapcart block push --all

+block push also runs a non-blocking ESLint pass over the block(s) first and prints any warnings/errors — it never blocks the push.
 This will push the blocks onto the server.
 Now, you’re ready to publish them.

-Pushing blocks does not make them live by default.
-If you’d like to push and publish all in one command, please add the --live flag.
+NotePushing blocks does not make them live by default.
+If you’d like to push and publish all in one command, please add the

 Publishing Blocks